 Full-Time Students (12 or more credits attempted)

-Students are placed on academic probation the first time their cumulative institutional GPA falls below the required 2.00.
-If they later meet the required 2.00 cumulative institutional GPA, they are removed from academic probation.
-Students who are on academic probation and fail to earn at least a 2.00 GPA during the next semester or have a 2.00 cumulative institutional GPA are suspended for one academic (Fall or Spring) semester.
+Students are placed on academic warning the first time their cumulative institutional GPA falls below the required 2.00.
+If they later meet the required 2.00 cumulative institutional GPA, they are removed from academic warning.
+Students who are on academic warning and fail to earn at least a 2.00 GPA during the next semester or have a 2.00 cumulative institutional GPA are suspended for one academic (Fall or Spring) semester.
 Summer does not count for the one term suspension.
-However, students on academic probation or continued probation who do not meet the required 2.00 cumulative institutional GPA are allowed to continue in college as long as they have a 2.00 GPA for each succeeding semester.
-Students on probation should not carry more than 16 credits in the probationary period.
-All students on academic probation should meet with their academic advisors to review their respective course schedules.
+However, students on academic warning or continued academic warning who do not meet the required 2.00 cumulative institutional GPA are allowed to continue in college as long as they have a 2.00 GPA for each succeeding semester.
+Students on academic warning should not carry more than 16 credits in the warning period.
+All students on academic warning should meet with their academic advisors to review their respective course schedules.